evomimic/holo-health/docs/phv.md

 In the example, four _nodes_ have joined steves-phv-app.

-**_TODO: insert discussion of membrane functions and restrictions on what nodes can join an app_**
+**_TODO: insert discussion of membrane functions and restrictions on what nodes can join an app_.
+Is this even possible??? see [Issue #1](https://github.com/evomimic/holo-health/issues/1)**

-_Figure 4.
-Anatomy of a Single PHV Node_